-Disruptions in the supply chain since the beginning of the pandemic have led to huge price increases and shortages of some raw materials.
+Disruptions in the supply chain since the beginning of the pandemic have led to substantial price increases and shortages of some raw materials.

-Copper and aluminum (the main raw materials for our products) increased by 40% and 60%, respectively, during this period.
+Copper and aluminium (the primary raw materials for our products) increased by 40% and 60%, respectively, during this period.

 In plastics, also essential raw materials for the manufacture of our products, there are also shortages of materials caused by factory shutdowns and difficulties in obtaining the basic products.
 This has led to increases that currently reach 80% compared to pre-pandemic values, with no major improvements in sight in the coming months.

 With increases in energy prices reaching 40% in some countries, production costs were inflated and, consequently, final prices.

 In the various packages (reels, pallets, cardboard, plastic) there were also shortages and increases, making it difficult to comply with the delivery times of the materials.

 Transport has seen increases of more than 15% in land transport and 500% in maritime transport, mainly because of fuel prices.
 Furthermore, finding vehicles is still tricky, causing further delays and price increases.